FudaWiki/fudawiki-files/mekurifuda/games/judan.md

 ## Dealing the Initial Cards
 7 cards are dealt to each player, and 6 cards face-up to the table.
 The remainder of the deck is placed face-down to form the draw pile.

+> OPTIONAL: You may choose to deal such that there are 10 cards in each players' hand, and 8 cards face-up on the table.
+This way, all cards of the deck are used during a round.
+{.is-info}

-> What happens if 4 cards of the same number/court are dealt to the table has not been attested - usually a misdeal is declared (since these 4 cards are impossible to capture); In this case, the cards are thrown in, shuffled again, and re-dealt.
-Other rules should probably be agreed upon as a house rule.
+If **4 cards of the same number/court** are dealt to the **table**, then a **misdeal** is declared (since these 4 cards are impossible to capture); In this case, the cards are thrown in, shuffled again, and re-dealt.
-{.is-warning}

-> Whether or not 4 cards of the same number/court in a player’s hand constitutes as a misdeal has not been attested - the specific answer to this question should probably be agreed upon as a house rule.
-{.is-warning}

 # Gameplay
 The core gameplay is identical to Hana-awase, except that instead of matching flowers, **numbers/courts** are being matched instead.